udaypandey/VServer/README.md

 ## Status

-- I have got it running end to end now.
+- I have finished all 3 screens and the behaviour is as per the spec.
+There are 10 unit test cases and 3 UI Test Cases to test the app.

+## Whats Not Finished

-- Unit test cases and UI Test cases are pending for Login screen
+- I did not finish UI Test case for login screen
-- Flow tests is commented out for Server screen.
+- I did not have enough time to write snapshot test cases
+- UI Test cases needs to be run manually changing the App Delegate to point to the specific screen.
+I did not have time to add the launch environment utilty to flip the screen for UI Testing.

 ## Implementation